In 2013, the law changed to allow you to have “off the record” conversations with your employer. These are known as protected conversations.

-1. Why is the law changing?
+1. Why did the law change?

 The Government is changing the law so that “the boss and an employee feel able to sit down together and have a frank conversation – at either’s request” (David Cameron’s speech on 10 November 2011).